Graves Disease in Pregnancy

 What causes Graves disease in pregnancy?

 A healthy thyroid gland works normally in pregnancy.
 Fewer than 1 in 100 women has an overactive thyroid in pregnancy.
 Graves disease is a problem with the body's immune system.
-Researchers believe it is caused by an antibody that triggers the thyroid gland to make too much thyroid hormone.
+Researchers believe it's caused by an antibody that triggers the thyroid gland to make too much hormones.

 Who is at risk for Graves disease in pregnancy?